everybytesystems/dhis2-dataflow-sdk/CONTRIBUTING.md

-# Contributing to DHIS2 DataFlow SDK
+# Contributing to DHIS2 EBSCore SDK

-Thank you for your interest in contributing to the DHIS2 DataFlow SDK!
+Thank you for your interest in contributing to the DHIS2 EBSCore SDK!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute